y-sunflower/morethemes/README.md

 # `morethemes`: more themes for matplotlib

 `morethemes` provides themes for [matplotlib](https://matplotlib.org/).
-More themes, better plots.
-One line of code.
+More themes, better plots, one line of code.

 [Documentation site](https://josephbarbierdarnal.github.io/morethemes/)